 For Emergency Use Only

 A copper "T" IUCD can be inserted by a trained health care provider within 5 days of unprotected sex to prevent pregnancy.
-This method is very effective with failure rate of 0.09%.
+This method is very effective with a failure rate of 0.09%.

 Emergency Contraception and Sexually Transmissible Diseases

-ECPs and the IUD do not protect against AIDS and other sexually transmissible diseases.
+ECPs and the IUCD do not protect against AIDS and other sexually transmissible diseases.
 If you are worried about whether you may have been infected with AIDS or other sexually transmissible diseases, consult your health care provider about further tests.